Veterinary Library Collection

 ➤ Main Library Collection

-The Veterinary School Library is a departmental library, part of the libraries at Cambridge, who's aim is to support the teaching and research within the department.
+The Veterinary Library, situated in the West Hub, is part of the libraries at Cambridge, who's aim is to support the teaching and research within the department.
 The main collection covers all aspects of veterinary medicine with a large emphasis on the clinical aspect.
 It also houses information on medical and scientific subjects that crosses over into veterinary medicine.
-The library houses an extensive range of books as well as journals.
+The resources include a range of veterinary, medical and scientfic texts.
 The clinical aspect of the veterinary medicine course takes place in the final 3 years of the 6 year course.
 The subject reflects the clinical aspect of veterinary medicine.
 We also house a selection of scientific and research level literature.

 ➤ Books